Snow Removal Policy

 Upon the forecast for accumulation of snow greater than 1” or more, notice (in the form of announcements and posted notices) is to be given to the respective hall/school for vehicles to be removed from any necessary locations.
-Facilities Management, Safety and Transportation, Residence Life, Housing and Dining Services, and Greenwood Laboratory School will coordinate the implementation of the action.
-Safety and Transportation will take the lead to notify the appropriate parties for vacating the drives.
+Facilities Management, University Safety, Residence Life, Housing and Dining Services, and Greenwood Laboratory School will coordinate the implementation of the action.
+University Safety will take the lead to notify the appropriate parties for vacating the drives.

-Following initial notification, Safety and Transportation will barricade the entry to each U-drive.
+Following initial notification, University Safety will barricade the entry to each U-drive.

 Eight hours following notification, vehicles remaining in the U-drive are subject to towing to another, more accessible lot on campus